Building and Managing Wetland Ecosystems

 If the ecosystem is flooded for too long, too deeply, or kept dry for too long, undesirable plants will grow and the ecosystem will be less productive.
 In the extreme example, it will turn into a swamp which is basically a shallow lake with trees.

-A six-inch pipe can move plenty of water for smaller habitats and pond leveling applications.
-Pipe and fittings are readily available.
+A six-inch pipe can move plenty of water for most smaller habitats and water level control applications in smaller ponds.

 We favor SDR 35 (green sewer pipe).
 It is durable, readily available and affordable enough for long runs like directing water hundreds of feet between habitats.